SheaCardozo/starter-hugo-academic/content/post/welcome/index.md

 ## Welcome!

-This is the inaugeral post of my new website.
+This is the inaugural post of my new website.
 I hope the write more here at some point (likely focused on Deep Learning and Artificial Intelligence), but for now just welcome aboard!